christianalfoni/OO/README.md

 */
 ```

-When logging out this object you will see that all properties defined, except the methods are part of the instance, the methods are part of the prototype.
+When logging out this object you will see that all properties defined, except the methods, are part of the instance.
+The methods are part of the prototype.

 But if you want to, you can:
 ```javascript